Wan Chai District

 Hung Shing Temple

-Built before 1847, Hung Shing Temple on Queen's Road East used to overlook the waterfront.
-Simply designed, this tile-roofed temple was constructed on large boulders against a rugged terrain.
-Subsequent to a number of reclamations, it now bears a striking appearance amid modern commercial and residential buildings.
+Built before 1847, this tile-roofed temple, which is situated on Queen's Road East, used to overlook the waterfront.
+Subsequent to a number of land reclamation projects, the Temple is now surrounded by modern commercial and residential buildings.

-Worshippers of Hung Shing go to pray in the temple on the 1st and the 15th day of every lunar month and on the birthday of Kwun Yum, the Goddess of Mercy.
+Worshippers of Hung Shing visit the Temple on the 1st and the 15th day of every Lunar month and on the birthday of Kwun Yum (Goddess of Mercy).

 Address: 129 Queen's Road East, Wan Chai